The Authority Gap: Why women are still taken less seriously than men, and what we can do about it – Mary Ann Sieghart

 Original price was: KSh100.Current price is: KSh90.

-Leaders Eat Last by Simon Sinek PDF eBook – Buy for Ksh 100 on Cliffmatt Books Kenya
+Boundaries for Leaders by Dr Henry Cloud PDF eBook – Results Relationships Ridiculously in Charge – Buy for Ksh 100 on Cliffmatt Books Kenya

 Original price was: KSh100.Current price is: KSh90.